Papilio castor: Description

-The male has black upper wings, more or less irrorated (sprinkled) with yellowish-brown scales that on the forewing form somewhat indistinct longitudinal cell-lines and internervular streaks.
+The male Papilio castor has black upper wings, more or less irrorated (sprinkled) with yellowish-brown scales that on the forewing form somewhat indistinct longitudinal cell-lines and internervular streaks.
 The hind wing has an upper discal cream-coloured patch composed of an oval spot in interspace 4, a more elongate mark broadened outwardly in interspace 5, a similar elongate mark in interspace 6, and a much smaller broadly oval spot above it in 7; these markings are not coalescent but are distinctly divided by the black veins.
 The cilia on the forewings and hind wings are black alternated with white.

-The underside of the male is duller and more opaque than the upper side; the brownish-black apical area of the forewing and base of the hind wing are thinly sprinkled with yellowish-brown scales.
+The underside of the male is duller and more opaque than the upper side.
+Whereas, the brownish-black apical area of the forewing and base of the hind wing are thinly sprinkled with yellowish-brown scales.
 The underside of the forewings has a small white spot on the middle discocellular and a subterminal and terminal row of small white specks that do not extend to the costa.
 The markings on the hind wing are similar to those on the upper side, but smaller and more widely divided from each other by the veins which are edged with black; a subterminal, more or less well-defined series of small white lunules and a terminal series of white specks.
 The antenna, head, thorax and abdomen are black; the underside of the body has a spot behind the eyes and white spots and specks on the thorax and abdomen.

 The upper side of the female is a duller, more opaque black than in the male and more densely irrorated with yellowish or reddish-brown scales.
 The forewing markings are as in the male, in addition having postdiscal and terminal series of small white spots that generally do not extend to the costal margin.
 The hind wing has a discal series of diffuse broad whitish streaks in the interspaces that extend into the apex of the cell, followed by a complete transverse curved subterminal series of white lunules; the ground colour beyond each lunule is devoid of the irroration of yellowish-brown scales; this gives the appearance of a row of terminal black spots impressed on the wing.
 The cilia are black alternated with white.
 The underside is similar, with the white markings being larger and more prominent.
 The forewing has diffuse whitish streaks in interspaces la, 1 and 2, and the subterminal and terminal series of white spots complete.
 The hind wing has diffuse whitish streaks that extend up to the base of the wing.
 The antennae are black; the head, thorax and abdomen are dull brown spotted with white.